Rami2301/LF7/README.md

 - The emergency alarm is important, but it must also be designed to avoid frequent false triggers.
 - The notification to the smartphone is a good idea, but it must also be designed to avoid sending unnecessary notifications.

-***
-Concept session:
-***

-We develop a facial recognition technology that automatically unlocks the door when an authorized user stands in front of it.
-We integrate an emergency alarm that is triggered when unauthorized access to the house occurs.
-We develop a notification to the homeowner's smartphone with a picture of the visitor.
-We offer an option to lock or unlock specific areas of the house as needed.

 ### AEIOU Analysis